DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforesheetadd_event.md

 @signature: beforeSheetAdd: (name: string) => void | boolean;

+@params:
+`name: string` - the name of the new sheet

 @returns:
 *True* to add a sheet, *false* to prevent adding of a sheet.